k-cross/potions/README.md

 # Potions

-This is a side project that's meant to demonstrate both the phoenix framework and elixir.
+This is a side project that's meant to demonstrate the phoenix framework, elixir, and react as a front-end technology.

 ## Notes